markymarcsons/survey_app/README.md

-# this  three-page application is build for the purpose to conduct a survey for my bachelor thesis
+# this  three-page application is build for the purpose of conducting a survey for my bachelor thesis

 # the main technologies that are beeing used are Javascript/react and survey.js